rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 There are 3 kinds of providers:

-1. Official providers:
+1. Official providers: These are owned and maintained by Hashicorp.
-2. Partner
+2. Partner providers: These are owned and maintained by 3rd Party techonology comapany that has gone through a partner provided process from Hashicorp.

 3.